vladikcomper/md-modules/utils/convsym/README.md

   -tolower
     Converts all symbol names to lowercase.

+  -addprefix [string]
+    Prepends a specified prefix string to every symbol in the resulting table.
+    Done after all other transformations.

   -filter [regex]
     Enables filtering of the symbol list fetched from the [input_file] based on a regular expression.